ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 ## Typing is Optional

-Python's type hints are optional and ignored at runtime.
+Python's type annotations are optional and ignored at runtime.
 They are a developer tool.
 The interpreter will not refuse to run your program if the types don't match: